AkashRajpurohit/howtoprofessionallysay/README.md

 The data for this is being collected from content created by _[@loewhaley](https://www.instagram.com/loewhaley/)_ on instagram.

-If you want to add/update any more questions and answers then please feel free to check the data [here](/content/qna.ts) to update and send a PR for it :)

 # Technology Stack 💻

 * Framework: [Next.js](https://nextjs.org)
 * Styling: [TailwindCSS](https://tailwindcss.com)
 * Deployment: [Vercel](https://vercel.com)

-## Bugs or Requests 🐛
+# Bugs or Requests 🐛

 If you encounter any problems feel free to open an [issue](https://github.com/AkashRajpurohit/howtoprofessionallysay/issues/new?template=bug_report.md).
 If you feel the project is missing a feature, please raise a [ticket](https://github.com/AkashRajpurohit/howtoprofessionallysay/issues/new?template=feature_request.md) on GitHub and I'll look into it.
 Pull request are also welcome.

+# Contributions 🤝

+Please check the [guide](/CONTRIBUTING.md) to learn more about contributing to this project

 # Credits 🙏